-- ✓ Language learning is about incremental and consistent effort.
-A weekly quiz (20-30 min.) will help you learn in a timely fashion and identify areas where you need improvement. - ✓ First quiz is scheduled on Monday during Week 2; most quizzes occur on a Wednesday.
+✓ Language learning is about incremental and consistent effort.
+A weekly quiz (about 30 min.) will help you learn in a timely fashion and identify areas where you need improvement.

+✓ First quiz is scheduled on Friday during Week 2.
+Quiz schedule may vary depending on lesson workload and co-curricular activity or programming schedule.

-SPEAKING PRACTICE & WEB APP WORKBOOK ASSIGNMENTS
+SPEAKING PRACTICE & ONLINE E-WORKBOOK ASSIGNMENTS

-- ✓ Our textbook comes with online exercises that allow practice with instant feedback before submission.
-These exercises are assigned for submission at the end of each lesson (or each main dialogue). - ✓ We will use Voicethread and ExtemporeAPP for speaking practice and individual feedback.
+✓ Our textbook FluencyLink comes with online exercises that allow practice with instant feedback before submission.
+These exercises are assigned for submission at the end of each lesson (or each main dialogue). ✓ We will also use Voicethread and inperson sessions for speaking practice and individual feedback.